sonofeft/PyProTem/docs/project_layout.rst

 Test Discovery
 --------------

-Because of the layout, the unit tests in need to know the path to the pyprotem/ directory in order to import from pyprotem.
+Because of the layout, the unit tests need to be told the path to the pyprotem/ directory.

 Test discovery between nosetests and py.test seemed to be different with Travis CI.